Melasma Vs. Hyperpigmentation: The Key Differences Between Them

 Image: Shutterstock

 Melasma is a type of hyperpigmentation characterized by dark patches on the skin.
-It is contributed by hormonal changes in the body and commonly noticed in pregnant women.
-Other than hormonal changes, factors that may worsen melasma include:
+It is contributed by hormonal changes in the body and is commonly noticed in pregnant women.
+The good news is this pigmentation during pregnancy is not harmful in any way.
+Apart from hormonal changes, other factors that may worsen melasma include:

 Melasma is commonly noticed on the face, specifically on the cheeks, nose, upper lip, and other cranial areas.
 It also affects exposed areas on the body, like the shoulders.
 It is a harmless condition.